BabylonJS/Extensions/Amp360Video/README.md

 The hosting web page will automatically open (using webpack-dev-server).

 ## How it works
-The 360 video is a [videojs](https://docs.videojs.com/tutorial-plugins.html) plugin compatible with AMP version 2.1.7.
+The 360 video is a [videojs](https://docs.videojs.com/tutorial-plugins.html) plugin compatible with from AMP version 2.1.7 to the latest (2.2.3 at time of writing).

 The plugin depends on Babylon.js in order to enable 3D functionalities in AMP.